-The BAM Nuttall buried and overhead services coordinator will mark all existing services on the ground and issue a permit to dig for all excavations prior to anybody breaking the ground.
-No person may break the ground until they are in possession of this permit and have been briefed on its contents.
+The BAM Nuttall buried and overhead services coordinator will mark all existing services on the ground and issue a permit to dig for all excavations prior to anybody breaking the ground or penetrating the fabric of a building or structure.
+No person may break the ground or penetrate the fabric of a building or structure until they are in possession of this permit and have been briefed on its contents.